NewtLang/language-design/README.md

 Newt Language Design
 ====================

-This document contains informal notes on the design of the language.
+This repository contains informal notes on the design of the language.
 Below you can find a brief overview of the features, which are discussed in more detail in their respective documents.